Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

     In order to find the defects in a software project, first check the error
     messages terminal.
-Secondly, if there still are effects, check the test
+Secondly, if there still are defects, check the test
-    cases and asses their correctness.
+    cases and assess their correctness.
 Lastly,
-    check TravisCI to see which
+    check Travis CI to see which
     part of the program does not pass the checks.
 Also check GitHub peer reviews since a classmate might be able to catch a mistake that slipped by.